Stars or Sand? Are there more Grains of Beach Sand or Stars in our Visible Universe?

 Number of Galaxies

-Next, because we don’t have a good or simple way to “average” the number of stars in a galaxy (good data doesn’t exist) lets (falsely) assume all galaxies have the same number of stars as our Milky Way.
+Next, because we don’t have a good or simple way to “average” the number of stars in a galaxy (good data doesn’t exist) lets (falsely) assume all galaxies have the same number of visible stars as our Milky Way.

 (One could reasonably argue that there are a lot more or a lot less stars than the answer this method will produce.
 There might be less stars because lots of spiral galaxies are smaller than ours.
 There might be more stars because spiral galaxies have less stars than other kinds of galaxies such as elliptical galaxies.
 A reasonable alternative at this point would be to estimate of the total number of stars described above)